delaneysiegmund/r_foi_mapping/README.md

-# r_foi_mapping
+# Force of Infection (FOI) Mapping
-Calculating an exponential dispersal kernel to monitor the spread of Sudden Oak Death
+Personal project for Geography 441, Advanced Applications in Geospatial Technologies Research goal: Use R software to calculate an exponential dispersal kernel to monitor the spread of Sudden Oak Death